Avdan-OS/Docsite/docs/meta/contributing/design.md

 A couple of design guidelines for AvdanOS.

-## Website
+## Website Ideas

-Here we have some different website ideas that are yet to be implemented;
+Here we have some different website ideas that are cool but yet to be implemented;

 ### Parallax Effect
 _<u>Parallax scrolling</u>_ is a computer graphics technique used by web designers to create a faux-3D effect.
 As users scroll down as webpage, different layers of content or backgrounds move at different speeds, and this creates an optical illusion.